Economic zone data-enabled predictive control for connected open water systems: Mixed-integer economic zone DeePC

-\eqref{eqn:zone_obj} aims to minimize the zone tracking loss. \eqref{eqn:output_bound} defines the constraint on system output $y$, and \eqref{eqn:zone_ref_con} restricts the reference output $y^{z}$ to a control target zone for zone tracking purposes.
-Note that the output constraint in \eqref{eqn:output_bound} can reflect system safety requirements, while the control target zone in~\eqref{eqn:zone_ref_con} may represent stricter operational requirements, such as those arising from irrigation needs or proactive flood prevention.
+In the optimization problem, \eqref{eqn:zone_obj} aims to minimize the zone tracking loss. \eqref{eqn:output_bound} defines the constraint on system output $y$, and \eqref{eqn:zone_ref_con} restricts the reference output $y^{z}$ to a control target zone for zone tracking purposes.
+Note that the output constraint in \eqref{eqn:output_bound} reflects system safety requirements, while the control target zone in~\eqref{eqn:zone_ref_con} is designed to balance zone-tracking performance and energy efficiency under complex system dynamics and external disturbances.
+The detailed procedure for determining the control target zone is provided in Section~\ref{sec:BO}.
 In \eqref{eqn:inc_con}, the continuous input $\hat{u}^{c}_{j \mid k}$ is constrained by upper bound $\overline{u}^{c}_{k}$ and lower bound $\underline{u}^{c}_{k}$.
 In \eqref{eqn:ind_con}, each element of the input vector $\hat{u}^{d}_{j \mid k}$ is constrained individually: for the $i$th component, the bounds $\overline{u}^{d,i}_{k}$ and $\underline{u}^{d,i}_{k}$ are applied only when $\delta^{i} = 1$, otherwise $\hat{u}^{d,i}_{j \mid k}$ must be 0, for $i=1, \ldots ,m_{p}$.
 In \eqref{eqn:const_bin}, the auxiliary binary vector $\delta \in {\{0,1\}}^{m_p}$ represents the on/off status of the pumps.
 The bounds on the inputs in \eqref{eqn:inc_con} and \eqref{eqn:ind_con} are determined based on system output $y_{k}$ and disturbance $d_{k}$, as discussed in Section \ref{chap:pump_model}.
 These input constraints define a time-varying input constraint set $\mathbb{U}_k \subset \mathbb{U} \in \mathbb{R}^{m}$, where $\mathbb{U}$ represents the set of all physically feasible inputs.
 Although the input bounds may vary with the predicted states, $\mathbb{U}_{k}$ is considered to remain constant throughout each control horizon.

+The objective function of set-point tracking DeePC \citep{coulson2019Dataenabled} in \eqref{eqn:sep_obj} includes a penalty term on the control input.
+However, the zone DeePC objective function in \eqref{eqn:zone_obj} does not include such a penalty term, since the control inputs will naturally vary with fluctuating river water levels and disturbance inflows.
+Under these conditions, specifying a fixed input reference for the controller to track would be inappropriate.